betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

 No, connections are not required to any funded projects.
 We encourage applications from the broad scientific software community, regardless of funding sources.

+### Are there restrictions on who can apply for a BSSw Fellowship?

+Applicants must be affiliated with a U.S.-based institution that is able to receive funding from the U.S. Department of Energy.
+Typically such institutions include U.S. government labs, U.S. universities, and U.S.-based corporations.
+We encourage diverse applicants at all career stages, ranging from students through early-career, mid-career, and senior professionals.

 ### What is the long-term vision for the BSSw Organization and BSSw Fellowship Program?

 The long-term vision for the BSSw Organization is to serve as an international community-driven and community-managed resource for scientific software improvement, with content and processes provided by volunteers.
 Future plans center on working toward broad community leadership, growth, and diversification of the BSSw Organization and BSSw Fellowship Program---that is, expanding collaboration with complementary groups, stakeholders, sponsors, and individual contributors.

+### I am passionate about scientific software and would like to get involved in the BSSw community but currently am not eligible to pursue a BSSw Fellowship.
+How can I proceed?

+We want and need contributions from the international community for the BSSw site.
+If you have experience or expertise that can help other scientific software teams, we encourage you to contribute an article or pointer to good work.
+See details on [how to contribute to BSSw](https://bssw.io/contribute).
+Also, we welcome conversations about potential for expanding international collaboration and sponsorship.

 ## Other questions?
 If you have additional questions, please contact us via email to [info@bssw.io](mailto:info@bssw.io).